-The extraordinary sunny, dry and chilly, start to April deserves a burst of photos.
+The extraordinary sunny, dry and chilly, start to April, deserves a burst of photos.
 Only 14 mm of rain has fallen by the 24th.

-The Rhododendrons are late (Bruce Brechtbill)…… the Amelanchiers have the least flower for years…… the Camellias are putting on their best display ever for us……the Magnolia stellata glows… And as always, I struggle to wonder why there are such variations in timing and performance of different flowering shrubs/trees, exposed to the same climatic conditions.
+The Rhododendrons are late – R. ‘Bruce Brechtbill’.The Amelanchiers have the fewest flowers for years.The Camellias are putting on their best display ever for us.The Magnolia stellata glows.
+And as always, I struggle to wonder why there are such variations in timing and performance of different flowering shrubs and trees, exposed to the same climatic conditions.

-The late daffodils, based increasingly around more reliably flowering forms of N. Poeticus hybrids, fill the garden with masses of predominantly white flowers and scent to complement all the new foliage slowly beginning to emerge…The chopping back of the white honesty around the new year, (? – I’ve already forgotten when exactly) since no frosts had killed the top growth for us, has rewarded us with more flowers, on shorter multi-stems, and less shading of bulb foliage from fewer leaves.
-Worth repeating next year…
+The late daffodils, based increasingly around more reliably flowering forms of Narcissus poeticus hybrids, fill the garden with masses of predominantly white flowers and scent to complement all the new foliage slowly beginning to emerge.The chopping back of the white honesty, Lunaria annua var. alba, around the start of the new year, deemed necessary, since no frost had killed the top growth for us, has rewarded us with more flowers, on shorter multi-stems, and less shading of bulb foliage from fewer leaves.
+Worth repeating next year.

 Remember this in autumn – Julian, it’s worth slogging with a digging bar to experience magic moments like this!

-Whether because we have a viable honey bee hive in the garden in April for the first time, or whether a single bee had an unusual appreciation of tulip pollen smell or consistency, I’ve never before seen a honeybee carefully sitting astride a Tulip stamen and stroking off the black pollen into fat balls on its hind legs, and then visiting more tulips.
-Normally the tulip visual feast for a weary gardener’s eyes are an insect free zone.
+Whether because we have a viable honey bee hive in the garden in April for the first time, or whether a single bee had an unusual appreciation of tulip pollen smell or consistency, I’ve never before seen a honeybee carefully sitting astride a tulip stamen, and stroking off the black pollen into fat balls on its hind legs, and then visiting more tulips.
+Normally the tulip visual feast for a weary gardener’s eyes, are an insect free zone.

 Unlike the Skimmia japonica ‘Kew Green’.
 This is always reliably buzzing with a mass of honeybees, as the early Pieris flowers finish.
 If you grow just one male Pieris, this is the one I would recommend.
 The honeyed scent from the open flowers fills the air around the plant even on a chilly day.
-I do worry that well known gardening authors (the most recent being the otherwise excellent Mark Diacono) suggest plants for polllinators that very rarely get insect visits from the bees (bumble or honey) in our garden – the latest being Mark’s suggestion in the Saturday Telegraph of primroses and daffodils for spring pollinator appeal.
+I do worry that well known gardening authors (the most recent being the otherwise excellent Mark Diacono), suggest plants for pollinators that very rarely get insect visits from the bees (bumble or honey), in our garden – the latest being Mark’s suggestion in the Saturday Telegraph of primroses and daffodils for spring pollinator appeal.

-Out in the fields, the top hay meadow is starting to come alive.
-Violets are blooming on the dry bank.
-The first Lady’s Smock flowers are appearing…… and our bank of Cowslips are in full bloom, to the delight of bumble bees and Bee Flies… Grass is just beginning to grow, and my efforts with Yellow Rattle seed collection last year are clearly obvious, vigorous new annual seedlings pushing through the mossy turf.
+Eventually this year, with all our thousands of daffodil flowers, I managed a single photo of a solitary bee collecting pollen from Narcissus ‘Thalia’.
+With us, primroses (and cowslips) are usually the private domain of the pretty Dark-edged Bee fly, Bombylius major.
+Our bees give the primroses a wide berth.
+So presumably our other flower options are more highly regarded.Out in the fields, the top hay meadow is starting to come alive.
+Common Dog-violets, Viola riviniana, are blooming on the dry bank.
+The first Lady’s Smock flowers, Cardamine pratensis, are appearing.And our bank of cowslips, Primula veris, are in full bloom, to the delight of bumble bees and Bee flies.
+Grass is just beginning to grow, and my efforts with Yellow rattle, Rhinanthus minor, seed collection last year are clearly obvious, with vigorous new annual seedlings pushing through the mossy turf.
 But have I even overdone it?
 Having let the sheep graze the field into late February, the grass was pretty short to allow good rattle seed germination, but there are areas where the emerging shoots completely cover the ground.
 Anyone fascinated by traditional meadows would, I’m sure, love reading the book ” Meadowland” by John Lewis-Stempel.
-Click here for a great review, by Derek Turner, of what is a fabulously written, and beautifully observed account of a year in the life of his Herefordshire traditional hay meadow set on the very boundary of East Wales.
+This is a fabulously written, and beautifully observed account of a year in the life of his Herefordshire traditional hay meadow, set on the very boundary of East Wales.
 No photos at all, but some lovely woodcut type illustrations.